 Claims based on the duty to correct and duty to update often arise in the context of forward-looking statements, because these statements are necessarily uncertain at the time they are made.
-As recently as the early 1970s, the SEC generally did not permit forward-looking disclosure in company filings (particularly financial projections).11 However, later developments, including prevailing guidance on trend disclosure in Management's Discussion and Analysis,12 virtually require certain such statements.
-Indeed, Regulation S-K "encourages the use . . . of management's projections of future economic performance." $^{\mbox{\tiny 13}}$
+As recently as the early 1970s, the SEC generally did not permit forward-looking disclosure in company filings (particularly financial projections).
+However, later developments, including prevailing guidance on trend disclosure in Management's Discussion and Analysis, virtually require certain such statements.
+Indeed, Regulation S-K "encourages"

+the use . . . of management's projections of future economic performance."
+13

-In the spirit of promoting this type of disclosure, the Private Securities Reform Act of 1995 (PSLRA) provides a safe harbor defense in private securities actions for forward-looking statements by certain issuers as long as the statement is identified and accompanied by meaningful cautionary language.14 The PSLRA safe harbor is not available to issuers conducting an initial public offering, other companies that are not subject to reporting requirements under sections 13(a) or 15(d) of the Exchange Act, companies conducting tender offers and certain issuers subject to "bad boy" events, among others.15
+In the spirit of promoting this type of disclosure, the Private Securities Reform Act of 1995 (PSLRA) provides a safe harbor defense in private securities actions for forward-looking statements by certain issuers as long as the statement is identified and accompanied by meaningful cautionary language.
+The PSLRA safe harbor is not available to issuers conducting an initial public offering, other companies that are not subject to reporting requirements under sections 13(a) or 15(d) of the Exchange Act, companies conducting tender offers and certain issuers subject to "bad boy" events, among others.
+The PSLRA is a sequence of the section of the exchange act, companies conducting tender of the section of the exchange act, companies conducting tender of the exchange act, companies conducting tender of the exchange act to "bad boy" events, among others.

-The PSLRA explicitly does not impose a duty to update,16 but courts and commentators have not reached a consensus about whether it allows issuers to avoid liability for disclosures that would otherwise be required by duty to correct and duty to update case law.
-At least one court has interpreted the PSLRA to absolve issuers from liability in private lawsuits for failing to update disclosure.17 Another court remarked that the PSLRA "limit[s]" and "seemingly act[s] in tension with" the duty to update, but the court later "assum[ed] that there is no [superseding] duty to update."18 A 2000 law review article on the duties to correct and update discussed this issue at length and ultimately acknowledged uncertainty in the effect of the PSLRA on the duty to update.19 Given this ambiguity, there is a risk that the PSLRA could be interpreted to protect an issuer from liability for the initial forward-looking statement, but not from liability for a later failure to update as otherwise required under duty to update case law.20 Under this conservative reading of the PSLRA, an issuer might also risk liability for failure to correct a forward-looking statement (such as a forward-looking statement based on a historical "fact" that was untrue).21
+The PSLRA explicitly does not impose a duty to update, 16 but courts and commentators have not reached a consensus about whether it allows issuers to avoid liability for disclosures that would otherwise be required by duty to correct and duty to update case law.
+At least one court has interpreted the PSLRA to absolve issuers from liability in private lawsuits for failing to update disclosure.
+17 Another court remarked that the PSLRA "limit[s]" and "seemingly act[s] in tension with" the duty to update, but the court later "assum[ed] that there is no [superseding] duty to update."18 A 2000 law review article on the duties to correct and update discussed this issue at length and ultimately acknowledged uncertainty in the effect of the PSLRA on the duty to update.
+19 Given this ambiguity, there is a risk that the PSLRA could be interpreted to protect an issuer from liability for the initial forward-looking statement, but not from liability for a later failure to update as otherwise required under duty to update case law.20 Under this conservative reading of the PSLRA, an issuer might also risk liability for failure to correct a forward-looking statement (such as a forward-looking statement based on a historical "fact" that was untrue).21